 recorded with artists such as Alain Kremski and Steve Shehan, and also

 composes and performs music for theater and theatrical concerts.

 She has recorded for films and for television documentaries, both as

 singer and as composer.

-contemporary musics, and is currently working on a new album (release
+contemporary musics, and is working on several new albums, as well as

 American origin, Joseph Rowe studied pure mathematics, philosophy of religion,

 studied classical Middle Eastern oud with Hamza El Din, a master whose unique